 - Power down the computer.

 - Dock the computer in the docking station.

 - Power up the computer.

-In some cases, external devices may not work initially with a docking station.
+In some cases, external devices might not work initially with a docking station.
 If you have issues with a printer, external speakers, mouse, keyboard, monitor, or other external devices, obtain and install the latest drivers from the manufacturer.
-To find the latest HP drivers, open the HP Support & Drivers website and type your computer model into the Search box.
-From the resulting search list, select the update you wish to install.
+To find the latest HP drivers, open the HP Consumer Support Web site, and then type your computer model into the Search box.
+From the resulting search list, select the Docking Station Driver under Software Solutions , if available.

-In rare cases, various power-saving modes, such as hibernation or sleep, may not work correctly with all models of docking stations or computers.
+In rare cases, various power-saving modes, such as hibernation or sleep, might not work correctly with all models of docking stations or computers.
 To resolve this issue, or any issue with a computer failing to resume from a power saving mode, obtain and install the latest version of the BIOS for your computer.
-To find the latest BIOS, open the HP Support & Drivers website and type your computer model into the Search box.
-From the resulting search list, select the update you wish to install.
+To find the latest BIOS, open the HP Consumer Support Web site and type your computer model into the Search box.
+From the resulting search list, select the latest BIOS update.